ckabahuma/groupcmamacare/README.md

 2. Logs into his or her account using assigned username and password (access credentials)
 3. Search for existing case (pregnant woman)
 4. View previous data entered (in the Registration Form) and update if necessary
-6. Save the case (pregnant woman) data.
+5. Save the case (pregnant woman) data.

 Closing a Case:
-CHW opens MamaCare App
+1. CHW opens MamaCare App
-1. Logs into his or her account using assigned username and password (access credentials).
+2. Logs into his or her account using assigned username and password (access credentials).
-2. Search for existing case (pregnant woman).
+3. Search for existing case (pregnant woman).
-3. View previous data entered (in the Registration & Home Visit Forms) and update if necessary.
+4. View previous data entered (in the Registration & Home Visit Forms) and update if necessary.
-4. Open the Pregnancy Outcome Form and enter additional necessary information
+5. Open the Pregnancy Outcome Form and enter additional necessary information
-5. Save the case data.
+6. Save the case data.
-6. Remove the case or pregnant woman
+7. Remove the case or pregnant woman

-MamaCare Mobile Application Overview
+MamaCare Mobile Application Overview:

 MamaCare is a mobile-based application built on the Android platform for Community Health Workers (CHWs) to help monitor or track the health status of pregnant women from the time they conceive up to when they give birth or deliver.
 A Community Health Worker (CMW) starts by logging into his/her account in order to have access to the app’s functionality or features such as;

 1. Viewing existing/enrolled pregnant women on a dashboard;
 2. Registration of a new pregnant woman;
 3. Selecting a pregnant woman, viewing her visit status and updating additional information collected during visit.

-Test Cases - Developed
+Test Cases - Developed:

 1.(CMW) starts by logging into his/her account

 2.Views Dashboard